CJ 1113 Introduction to Criminal Justice

 CJ 3523 Interview and Interrogation

 Interviewing skills and techniques of witnesses, informants, and suspects.
-Communications skills developed to include the interrogation process with emphasis on volutariness of admissions and confessions within the legal parameters of the Fifth and Sixth Amendments.
+Communications skills developed to include the interrogation process with emphasis on voluntariness of admissions and confessions within the legal parameters of the Fifth and Sixth Amendments.
 Documenting the interview and interrogation exchange also included.
 Prerequisite: CJ 2013.
 (Formerly CJ 2523)

-CJ 3950 Special topics in Criminal Justice
+CJ 3950 Special Topics in Criminal Justice

-Seminar in selected topics in criminal justice.
+A seminar in selected topics in criminal justice.
 Topics and credits may vary each time course is offered (1-3 credit hours).
 May be repeated with changes of topic.
 Prerequisites: CJ 2013 and CJ 1213.

 CJ 4613 Criminal Justice Internship

 Opportunity to interact with criminal justice professionals within a work environment.
 Students experience the connection between criminal justice theory and practice, particularly the time constraints, interactive dynamics, and magnitude of decisions that are routinely made within the criminal justice paradigm by federal, state, and local law enforcement; institutional and community-based corrections, juvenile facilities, and other social service facilities.
-Prerequisites: CJ 3013, CJ 3023, and CJ (POS) 3242.
+Prerequisites: CJ 3013, CJ 3023, and CJ (POLS) 3243.
 (Formerly CJ 2140)

 CJ (POLS) 4993 Policy and Program Evaluation